Engee documentation

 Description

 Block Free Space Path Loss adds free space loss to the complex signal.
 The unit simulates the loss of signal power depending on the distance between the transmitter and receiver.
-The Mode parameter indicates whether the losses are explicitly set in decibels or calculated based on the distance and frequency of the RF signal.
+Parameter Mode indicates whether losses are explicitly set in decibels or calculated based on the distance and frequency of the RF signal.

 Ports